This content has been machine translated dynamically.

 An administrator who has been assigned a few instances can see only those instances under Web Insight > Instances, and only the corresponding virtual servers under Web Insight > Applications, because RBAC is supported at instance level.

 An administrator who has been assigned a few applications can see all virtual servers under Web Insight > Applications but cannot access them, because RBAC is not supported at applications level.

 StyleBooks – RBAC is not fully supported for StyleBooks.

-In Citrix ADM, StyleBooks and configuration packs are considered as separate resources.
-Access permissions, either view, edit, or both, can be provided for StyleBook and configuration packs separately or concurrently.
-A view or edit permission on configuration packs implicitly allows the user to view the StyleBooks, which is essential for getting the configuration pack details and creating configuration packs.
+In Citrix ADM, Stylebooks and configuration packs are considered as separate resources.
+Access permissions, either view, edit, or both, can be provided for Stylebook and configuration packs separately or concurrently.
+A view or edit permission on configuration packs implicitly allows the user to view the StyleBooks, which is essential for getting the configpack details and creating new configuration packs.

 Orchestration - RBAC is not supported for Orchestration.

 You agree to hold this documentation confidential pursuant to the terms of your Citrix Beta/Tech Preview Agreement.

 The development, release and timing of any features or functionality described in the Preview documentation remains at our sole discretion and are subject to change without notice or consultation.

 The documentation is for informational purposes only and is not a commitment, promise or legal obligation to deliver any material, code or functionality and should not be relied upon in making Citrix product purchase decisions.

 If you do not agree, select Do Not Agree to exit.